Home Improvement Project

 Home Equity Loan

-The interest rate also stays fixed, which can be beneficial if you believe that interest rates might rise over the tenure of the loan.
+The interest rate also stays fixed, which can be beneficial if you believe that interest rates might rise over the loan's tenure.

-Besides, the interest you settle on a home equity loan used for home improvements is tax-deductible.
+Besides, the interest you settle on a home equity loan for home improvements is tax-deductible.

 With several home equity loans, you will have to settle closing costs.
 You also risk foreclosure if you are unable to make the payments.